 Fortis’s Associate Degree in Nursing (ADN) program is thoughtfully designed to provide students with quality academic and clinical instruction balanced between traditional classroom instruction and hands-on skill development.
 Our program focuses on guiding students to respond to society's continuing healthcare needs as they develop into lifelong learners.
 The program also provides students with the knowledge and skills they need to sit for the NCLEX licensure exam.
 After graduation and passing this licensure exam, students are able to pursue a career as an entry-level registered nurse in a variety of clinical and hospital settings.

 The Next Step

 Our nursing programs are offered at select campuses in Florida, Indiana, Ohio, South Carolina, Tennessee, Utah and Virginia.
 An associate degree in nursing (ADN) provides you with a strong foundation for a successful and rewarding career in the healthcare field, opening up many opportunities for employment in entry-level positions across a variety of settings.

-Contact Fortis today to speak to an admissions representative to learn how our associate degree in nursing programs can prepare you to sit for the NCLEX-RN exam.
+Contact Fortis today to speak to an admissions advisor to learn how our associate degree in nursing programs can prepare you to sit for the NCLEX-RN exam.
 You may be able to earn your licensure as a registered nurse in less time than you think.

 After You Graduate